mtumilowicz/java12-nio-non-blocking-selector-server-workshop/README.md

     * The ServerSocketChannel class is a channel-based socket listener.
 It performs the same basic task as the familiar java.net.ServerSocket but adds channel semantics, including the ability to operate in nonblocking mode.
+        * ServerSocketChannel doesn't have a bind( ) method, it's necessary to fetch the peer socket and use it to bind to a port to begin listening for connections
+        * If invoked in nonblocking mode, ServerSocketChannel.accept( ) will immediately return null if no incoming connections are currently pending.
+This ability to check for connections without getting stuck is what enables scalability and reduces complexity.
+Selectability also comes into play.
+A ServerSocketChannel object can be registered with a Selector instance to enable notification when new connections arrive
+* The Socket and SocketChannel classes encapsulate point-to-point, ordered network connections similar to those provided by the familiar TCP/IP connections we all know and love.
+A SocketChannel acts as the client, initiating a connection to a listening server.
+It cannot receive until connected and then only from the address to which the connection was made
+  * Keep in mind that sockets are stream-oriented, not packet-oriented.
+They guarantee that the bytes sent will arrive in the same order but make no promises about maintaining groupings.
+A sender may write 20 bytes to a socket, and the receiver gets only 3 of those bytes when invoking read( ).
+The remaining 17 bytes may still be in transit.